PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 11:20:13
+Last updated: 2024-04-02 11:20:17
-Random Quote: The function of wisdom is to discriminate between good and evil. - Cicero
+Random Quote: Trying to sneak a fastball past Hank Aaron is like trying to sneak the sunrise past a rooster. - Joe Adcock